0

 In a Shared Stewardship approach, the USDA Forest Service seeks to share decision space with state and tribal foresters and other partners to determine land management needs at the state and tribal level.

 A Shared Stewardship agreement was formalized in Colorado in 2019 when the U.S. Department of Agriculture (which includes the U.S. Forest Service) and the State of Colorado signed a memorandum of understanding (MOU) to establish a Shared Stewardship framework for all lands in the state.
-DNR is working with partners at the Colorado State Forest Service, Division of Fire Prevention and Control, and others, to advance Shared Stewardship in Colorado.
+In 2024, a ten year extension to the MOU was signed.
+DNR is working with partners at the Colorado State Forest Service, Division of Fire Prevention and Control, Bureau of Land Management, and others, to advance Shared Stewardship in Colorado.

 Here is a video from the US Forest Service on Shared Stewardship: